What does a pressure against volume graph typically illustrate?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-A pressure against volume graph typically illustrates how pressure changes as volume changes in a gas under specific conditions, such as in the context of Boyle's Law.
-According to Boyle's Law, when the temperature of a gas is held constant, the pressure of the gas is inversely proportional to its volume.
-This means that as the volume of the gas decreases, its pressure increases, and vice versa.
+A pressure against volume graph typically illustrates the relationship between the pressure exerted by a gas and its volume at constant temperature, which is described by Boyle's Law.
+According to Boyle's Law, when the temperature is held constant, the pressure of a gas is inversely proportional to its volume.
+This means that as the volume of the gas decreases, the pressure increases, and vice versa.

 Subscribe